df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 Q: Why so quirky?

 A: A hint might lie in the doc : Accessories may be applied "regardless of original slot".
-The slot system might be a constraint the author wanted to work around.
+The vanilla slot system might be a constraint the author wanted to work around.

 ## Dependencies